Tuesday, February 24, 2026

 Religious stories, passages from religious texts, and familiar rituals can become like a "native language," in the sense of the fluency and familiarity people develop through repeated exposure and practice over many years.
 Shared religious beliefs can be a bridge to memories of parents—alongside memories of fishing together, playing baseball, going camping, playing music, or cooking together.
 In that sense, religion is not simply an "idea."
 It is the atmosphere of the family home—a mood, a shared vocabulary, and a living link to one's past.

-A huge reason why many people are religious is because the people they have loved most have been religious: parents, grandparents, mentors, teachers, community leaders, or admired public figures (for me, someone like Desmond Tutu or Martin Luther King).
+One of the deepest reasons why many people are religious is because the people they have loved most have been religious: parents, grandparents, mentors, teachers, community leaders, or admired public figures (for me, someone like Desmond Tutu or Martin Luther King).
 When these beloved figures explain their moral courage, comfort, or meaning as flowing from God, the religion becomes fused with the goodness of the person.

 Religion as Neurobiological Experience

-A point that matters here—psychiatrically—is that the brain constantly seeks to make sense of things.
+The brain constantly seeks to make sense of things.
 When something unusual happens in perception, emotion, or bodily feeling, the mind strains to explain it.
 Often a mystical explanation feels logical even when the actual cause is biological.
-A powerful feeling state can be interpreted as “God,” “fate,” “destiny,” “the universe speaking,” or “a presence,” depending on one’s cultural vocabulary and expectations.
+A powerful feeling state can be interpreted as "God," "fate," "destiny," "the universe speaking," or "a presence," depending on one's cultural vocabulary and expectations.

 The same instinct often fuels belief in other mystical phenomena, such as ghosts, spirits, or psychic abilities.
 These beliefs can act as a lens for understanding reality, where coincidences are read as evidence of a hidden world.
-This can make life feel “magical” in a deeply satisfying way, offering a sense of specialness and wonder akin to the feeling one gets from a fantasy story like Lord of the Rings or Harry Potter.
+This can make life feel "magical" in a satisfying way, offering a sense of specialness and wonder akin to the feeling one gets from a fantasy story like Lord of the Rings or Harry Potter.

 Religion as Culture

-The vocabulary we use to describe these states matters.
 Many religious phrases are woven into everyday language; other words and symbols have roots in ancient mythology.
-For example, our word “panic” comes from the Greek god Pan, and our month “January” is named for the Roman god Janus.
+For example, our word "panic" comes from the Greek god Pan, and our month "January" is named for the Roman god Janus.
 Language forms a lens—deeply ingrained in the brain through memory infused with emotion—through which we describe and interpret experience; in a religious household, one naturally develops the habit of interpreting events with religious references in mind, because those are the interpretive tools one has practiced.
 And historically, in some homes and communities, scripture was not merely a weekly reading—it was a central text around which literacy and moral education were organized.

 This communal power is often concentrated through the figure of the minister.
-Some ministers are wonderful orators: gifted storytellers with compelling voices, humor, and genuine moral seriousness—sometimes with a breadth of knowledge about history and literature that makes their sermons a kind of free education in the humanities.
+Some ministers are wonderful orators: gifted storytellers with compelling voices, humour, and genuine moral seriousness—sometimes with a breadth of knowledge about history and literature that makes their sermons a kind of free education in the humanities.
 Some of the great orators in modern history, such as Martin Luther King, were ministers.
 Churches have been one of the few sustained modern venues where people regularly gather to hear impassioned, ethically themed rhetoric delivered with skill and intensity.
 Mind you, preaching can be used for darker purposes: demagogues can weaponize charisma, spectacle, and group emotion to fuel intolerance.

 Religion as Refuge